Magento Commerce 2.1.2 Release Notes

 - A user with lesser privileges can no longer force an Admin user to add his private or public key using a JSON call.

 - The Guest order view protection code is no longer vulnerable to brute force attacks.

 - You can no longer manipulate the full page cache to store incorrect pages under regular page URL entries.

 Cross-site scripting (XSS)

 - Fixed issue with potential storage of malicious XSS code in the body of an email template.
-(A malicious user could use this this script to steal user information and cookies, or to bypass cross-site request forgery protection.)
+(A malicious user could use this script to steal user information and cookies, or to bypass cross-site request forgery protection.)

 - Fixed issue with cross-site scripting reflected in loading section of request.